Empress Kōken: Early life and background

-Princess Abe was born in 718 to Obito, the Crown Prince of Japan, and his consort Fujiwara Asukabehime.
-Obito, the son of Emperor Monmu and grandson of the powerful statesman Fujiwara no Fuhito had been considered as a candidate for emperor in his youth after the death of his father in 707.
+Princess Abe was born in 718 to Obito, the heir to the Japanese throne, and his consort Fujiwara Asukabehime.
+Obito, the son of Emperor Monmu and grandson of the powerful statesman Fujiwara no Fuhito, had been considered as a candidate for emperor in his youth after his father's death in 707.
 Instead, Monmu's mother Gemmei was selected; this was somewhat supported by Obito's proponents, as Gemmei wished for Obito to be her successor.
-Obito was declared crown prince in 713, but did not succeed his grandmother Gemmei when she resigned in 715.
-Instead, the throne first passed to Monmu's sister Genshō, who passed the throne to Obito in 724, who reigned as Emperor Shōmu.
+Obito was named heir in 713, but did not succeed his grandmother when she resigned in 715.
+Instead, the throne first passed to Obito's aunt Genshō, who passed the throne to Obito in 724.
+Obito then reigned as Emperor Shōmu.

 Emperor Shōmu and Asukabehime had a son, Motoi, in 727.
-To the frustration of some court members, Motoi was designated the crown prince soon after his birth, following the succession law promulgated in the Taihō Code.
+To the frustration of some court members, the Emperor designated Motoi his heir soon after his birth, following the succession law promulgated in the Taihō Code.
 However, Motoi died before the age of two, leaving the future succession unclear.
 Shōmu had another son, Prince Asaka (born to a mother from the Agata-Inukai family) whose potential succession greatly worried the Fujiwara clan and its supporters.
-Following the alleged coup attempt and resulting suicide of the potential throne claimant Prince Nagaya in 729, Shōmu declared Asukabehime queen consort.
+Following the alleged coup attempt and resulting suicide of the potential throne claimant Prince Nagaya in 729, Shōmu appointed Asukabehime as empress.
 Taking the title Empress Kōmyō, this appointment qualified her to become empress regent upon Shōmu's death, and privileged her descendants (including Abe) for future succession.